mentat-collective/MathBox.cljs/DEVELOPING.md

 ## Releasing Github Pages

-Discuss Clerk notebooks and storybook, and how we have both published.
+Discuss Clerk notebooks, and how we have both published.